sujithrengan/social-intimacy-analysis/README.md

 ## Intimacy Score Predictor code

 ### Overview
 The code exists in NLP Project_initimacy_score.ipynb.
 This can be run independently in colab.
 The code should run the best model against semeval dataset.
 Colab Outputs are already generated for the best model.
-If you want to play around, please look at training section to update config or hyper parameters.
+If you want to play around, please look at training section to update args or hyper parameters.

 ### Training
 Training arguments and hyperparameters can be configured via `Args` and `Config`.